-SYSTem:PRESet sets the count to INF (infinity).

-\RST sets the count to 1.
+2. SYSTem:PRESet sets the trigger count to INF (infinity). \RST sets the count to 1.

-a.
-ABORt

-With continuous initiation disabled, the 2750 goes into the idle state.
-With continuous initiation enabled, operation continues at the top of the trigger model.
+- a.
+ABORt With continuous initiation disabled, the 2701 goes into the idle state.
+With continuous initiation enabled, operation continues at the top of the trigger model. - b.
+INITiate Whenever the instrument is operating within the trigger model, sending this command causes an error and will be ignored. - c.
+INITiate:CONTinuous <b> With continuous initiation enabled, you cannot use the READ? command or set sample count (SAMPle:COUNt) greater than one. - d.

-INITiate

-Whenever the instrument is operating within the trigger model, sending this command causes an error and will be ignored.

-c.
-INITiate:CONTinuous

-With continuous initiation enabled, you cannot use the READ? command or set sample count (SAMPle:COUNt) greater than one.

-d.
 FETCh?
 READ?

-See Section 3, Section 13, and Appendix D for details on using these commands to trigger and retrieve readings.

-[SENSe[1]]:DATA[:LATest]? and [SENSe[1]]:DATA:FRESh? can be used to retrieve the last reading.
-These commands are also explained in Section 3, Section 13, and Appendix D.
+See Section 3, Section 13, and Appendix D for details on using these commands to trigger and retrieve readings. - NOTE [SENSe[1]]:DATA[:LATest]? and [SENSe[1]]:DATA:FRESh? can be used to retrieve the last reading.
+These commands are also explained in Section 3, Section 13, and Appendix D. - e.
+TRIGger:SOURce <name> With the timer control source selected, use the TRIGger:TIMer command to set the interval. - f.
+DELay:AUTO The auto delay times are listed in Table 8-1.
+Disabling auto delay sets the delay time to 0. - g.
+TRIGger:SIGNal Send this action command to bypass the control source when you do not wish to wait for the programmed event to occur.

-TRIGger:SOURce <name>

-With the timer control source selected, use the TRIGger:TIMer command to set the interval.

-f.
-DELay:AUTO

-The auto delay times are listed in Table 8-1.
-Disabling auto delay sets the delay time to 0.

-TRIGger:SIGNal

-Send this action command to bypass the control source when you do not wish to wait for the programmed event to occur.
 The instrument must be waiting at the control source for the event when this command is sent.
-Otherwise, an error occurs and the command is ignored.

-SAMPle:COUNt

-A sample count >1 specifies how many readings will automatically be stored in the buffer.
-However, with continuous initiation enabled, you cannot set the sample count greater than one.
+Otherwise, an error occurs and the command is ignored. - h.
+SAMPle:COUNt A sample count >1 specifies how many readings will automatically be stored in the buffer.
+However, with continuous initiation enabled, you cannot set the sample count greater than one. - i.
+[SENSe[1]]:HOLD commands Hold cannot be set when the scanner is enabled (ROUTe:SCAN:LSEL INT).
+Sending a hold command will result in a settings conflict error (-221).

-The following program fragment triggers (and stores in the buffer) 10 readings.
-Note that in order to send the readings to the computer, you must address the Model 2750 to talk after sending READ?.
+The following program fragment triggers (and stores in the buffer) 10 readings:

-'''

-RST

-' Restore RST defaults.
+RST ' Restore RST defaults.

-TRAC:CLE

-' Clear buffer.
+TRAC:CLE ' Clear buffer.

-TRIG:DEL 0.5

-' Set delay for 0.5sec.
+TRIG:DEL 0.5 ' Set delay for 0.5sec.

-SAMP: COUN 10

-' Set sample count to 10.
+SAMP:COUN 10 ' Set sample count to 10.

-READ?

-' Trigger, store, and request readings.
+READ? ' Trigger, store, and request readings.

-'''